-A picture perfect medieval town, sitting on top of a hill, St Paul de Vence has been painted by many artists and photographed by thousands of tourists.
-It is located 19 miles from Nice.
-Enjoy a meal at the famous Colombe d`Or Restaurant or sip a beer at an outdoor cafe while watching a local game of petanque.
+A picture-perfect medieval town, sitting on top of a hill, St Paul de Vence has been painted by many artists and photographed by thousands of tourists.

 Once a small fishing village, St Tropez is now a summer place for the jet set.
-Its setting on the southern shore of France, made it attractive to turn-of-the-century artists who were then followed by writers, poets and eventually movie stars and their fans.
+It is sitting on the southern shore of France made it attractive to turn-of-the-century artists who were then followed by writers, poets, and eventually movie stars and their fans.
 It is now internationally famous.

 So, get your tickets, book your hotel and go to the south of France.
 Whether it’s summer, autumn, or winter, the south of France is always welcoming.
 We promise you will have an unforgettable experience.
 You can start with Nice and go around through all Riviera’s cities, towns and villages and enjoy your holidays.